evidentlyai/evidently/docs/book/examples/examples.md

 ## Sample notebooks

-These simple examples on toy datasets show what Evidently can do out of the box.
+These simple examples show what Evidently can do out of the box.
 Head to Colab examples to see the pre-rendered reports.

 Title| Jupyter notebook | Colab notebook | Contents
 -- | -- | -- | ----